Skip to main content

 In German language

-Schwarzes Licht (Black Light) is a musical theatre installation that examines the physical experience of those who have set out on a journey – in search of a new beginning.
+Schwarzes Licht (Black Light) is a music theater installation that examines the physical experience of those who have set out on a journey – in search of a new beginning.
 The piece is based on interviews with people who have left a place or a country at different times and ask themselves what home can mean.

-These biographical fragments give rise to a central character who never gives up her unconditional longing for a place in society.
-On her journey, she repeatedly encounters her inner voices – represented as a choir.
+From these biographical fragments emerges a central character who does not give up her unconditional longing for a place in society.
+On her journey, she repeatedly encounters her inner voices—represented as a choir.
 Sometimes they urge her to turn back, then again to keep going.
 This polyphony creates a productive ambiguity that repeatedly throws the main character back on herself.

-Bahzad Sulaiman’s interest in performative theatre becomes audible in Juta Pranulytė’s composition: voices and instruments are pushed to their limits, fragility is provoked – the inner process becomes musically tangible.
+Bahzad Sulaiman’s interest in performative theater is audible in Juta Pranulytė’s composition: voices and instruments are pushed to their limits, fragility is provoked—the inner process becomes musically tangible.

 The artistic team at Schwarzes Licht agreed early on to bring real, unadulterated voices to the stage.
 This creates a field of tension that does justice to the individual stories of the interviewees – while remaining open to the experiences of the audience.